overington/cv/README.md

 collaboratively with dancers exploring the relationship between drawing, motion and dance.
 I have also been a freelance software developer, leading creative front-end web development projects, graphic design.
-I have recently undertaken two interships: \* A space engineering company, as part of the earth observation team, where I used python, keras and TensorFlow to create an object detection model, and researching other machine learning and computer vision techniques. \* A software engineering intern for a fintech startup, and where I used Django to create an OpenBanking service client, and learned about how to build a django web app.
+I have recently undertaken two internships: \* A space engineering company, as part of the earth observation team, where I used python, keras and TensorFlow to create an object detection model, and researching other machine learning and computer vision techniques. \* A software engineering intern for a fintech startup, and where I used Django to create an OpenBanking service client, and learned about how to build a django web app.

 I am searching for an opportunity to develop my skills in machine learning and software development, where I would be part of a team